Gmanmondo/ObsidianNotesRepo/Psycology/Lecture 2 - Thinking Critically.md

 	- Psychoanalytic theory of mental disorders
 		- The importance of the unconscious
 		- Impact of unresolved past conflicts
+---
+**Structuralism:**
+- Titchener
+- identify basic components of conscious experience
+- self reflective/self reported

+**Functionalism:**
+- Function of consciousness
+- How behaviour and mental processes function for survival and adaptation

 # What do we Notice?
 These are all **WHITE MEN**